ebenryanmallory/Motionstoryline-Mac-App/Motion Storyline/README.md

 ## Project Overview

 DesignStudio is a macOS application built with SwiftUI that provides a Figma-like design experience.
 The application allows users to create, manage, and edit design projects with a professional interface that includes project management, design canvas, and inspector tools.
+It also features advanced animation capabilities with keyframe editing and timeline controls.

 ## Development Environment